 The obligations of the respective Management Company of each exchange traded fund (“ETF”), and the Portfolio Manager, Global X Management Company LLC (“Global X ETFs”), responsible for managing the portfolios, are ones of due diligence and in no case of guaranteed performance for Investors.
 The assets and funds supplied by Investors to the Authorized Participants for participation in the ETFs are not deposits nor do they generate for the Stock Brokerage Companies, the Management Companies or the Portfolio Manager, the obligations of a deposit institution and are not covered by the deposit insurance of the Guarantee Funds of Financial Institutions, FOGAFIN, nor by any other scheme of this nature.

 Investments in the ETFs are subject, among others, to market risk resulting from fluctuations in the prices of the assets of each respective ETF portfolio.
 Diversification cannot protect against market risk.
 Securities concentrated in a single country or a single region or sector may be subject to greater volatility.
 Other kinds of risks are also associated with the investments described in the Rules and in the Prospectus of each ETF.
 Investors may access these Rules through the respective Management Company’s website.
 Furthermore, a printed version of the Rules is available at the offices of the respective Management Company and at the offices of the Authorized Participants.

-Global X ETFs is a member of Mirae Asset Financial Group, which collectively has more than $50 Billion in assets under management.
+Global X ETFs is a member of Mirae Asset Financial Group, a Seoul-based global enterprise which offers asset management expertise worldwide.

 Please see the ETF website pages for disclosure regarding applicable registered trademarks and the licensing of such trademarks.